-Chair and President
+Chair and Chief Executive Officer

-As a third generation Alaskan banker, Lawer grew up with many of Alaska’s business and community leaders.
-She learned the banking business literally at her father’s knee, earned her economics degree from Duke University, and returned to work her way up to the leadership position she holds today.
-Lawer recently served on the Federal Reserve Bank of San Francisco’s Board of Directors and their audit committee.
+Lawer shapes the bank’s vision, strategies and goals today and moving forward and acts as management’s point of contact with the Board of Directors.
+She oversees the President, Information Technology, Human Resources and Corporate Communications, Financial/Trust, Bank Support/Corporate Compliance and Audit units.As a third-generation Alaskan banker, Lawer grew up with many of Alaska’s business and community leaders.
+She learned the banking business literally at her father’s knee, earned her economics degree from Duke University, and returned in 1974 to work her way up to the leadership position she holds today.
+Lawer previously served on the Federal Reserve Bank of San Francisco’s Board of Directors and their Audit Committee.
 She has served on the Smithsonian National Board since 2008.

 Executive Vice President